villate13/IETI-lab02-ReactMaterial/README.md

 .submit {
     marginTop: 20px;
 }
 ```

+Read more about how to organize your components [here] (https://reactjs.org/docs/faq-structure.html)

-4. Add the Login component to the App.js render method to test your login component.
+4. Add the Login component to the `App.js` render method in order to test your login component.

 ## Part 2: Enable App Navigation

-1. Refactor your App.js:
+1. Refactor your `App.js`.
-    * Create a new file called TodoApp and extract all the Todo logic into this file.
+    * Create a new file called `TodoApp.js` under the `components` folder and extract all the logic of the Todo App into this file.
+    * Move the rest of the files related to the TodoApp component into the `components` folder.
-    * Change the Todo components to use react Material components: Button, TextField, Card and DatePickers.
+    * Change the Todo components to use react Material elements: Button, TextField, Card and DatePickers.

-2. Add the react-router-dom component to your package.json file and install it:
+2. Add the `react-router-dom` dependency to your `package.json` file and install it:

 ```javascript
    "react-router-dom": "^4.3.1"